 How to Deduct Educational Expenses

-As with the need for all self-employed individuals to keep proper records and documents to support business-related expenses, a taxpayer needs to keep all bills, receipts and invoices for work-related educational expenses to be able to prove each expense in the case of an audit.
+All self-employed individuals should keep proper records and documents to support business-related expenses.
+Retain all bills, receipts and invoices for work-related educational expenses to be able to prove each expense in the case of an audit.

 James Woodruff has been a management consultant to more than 1,000 small businesses.
 As a senior management consultant and owner, he used his technical expertise to conduct an analysis of a company's operational, financial and business management issues.
 James has been writing business and finance related topics for work.chron, bizfluent.com, smallbusiness.chron.com and e-commerce websites since 2007.
 He graduated from Georgia Tech with a Bachelor of Mechanical Engineering and received an MBA from Columbia University.